ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

   route
-    Define the IMS System in which the IMS Command will be submitted.
+    Specify the IMS System in which the IMS Command will be submitted.

     Leaving this field empty will result in invoking all available routes within the specified PLEX.